 Macie earned the nickname “The Bug Lady” (and she likes it) because of her entomology expertise.
 She initialed a popular Insect Day Camp for youth and the Insectival, a festival to educated residents about the value of insects and ease their phobias by providing unique insects to view, handle, eat and spit.
 Yes, cricket spitting, A Guinness World Book of Record event, débuted in Rockdale in 2009.
 She has presented her entomology work nationally and is a frequent guest lecturer statewide.

 Macie earned a bachelor’s of science in forest entomology from State University of New York and a master’s in plant protection and pest management from the University of Georgia.
 She is a Certified Arborist and holds a Category 24 Georgia Pesticide License.

 Macie was born in Mobile, Alabama, but grew up in Pittsburgh, Pennsylvania.
 She has lived in Georgia for 27 years, 19 of those in Rockdale County.
-She has one son, Nick, who is a student at Georgia Tech.
+She has one son, Nick, who has recently graduated from Georgia Tech.